We are Social:

 *Anaesthetist and hospital fees vary and are not included in this price.

 To determine your suitability for treatment, a 3D bone scan is done during your consultation to confirm there is enough jaw bone to support dental implants.
-A treatment consultation costs $70, a 3D bone scan costs $217.
+A treatment consultation costs $85, a 3D bone scan costs $212.

 View Prices

-Nobel Biocare owns the All-On-4® dental implant system.
+Nobel Biocare owns the All-on-4® dental implant system.

 All-on-4® is a technique developed by Professor Paulo Malo for Nobel BioCare, a swiss dental implant company.
-The term All-On-4® refers to a full set of teeth attached to four dental implants, and both the protocol and the dental implants themselves are registered trademarks of Nobel BioCare.
+The term All-on-4® refers to a full set of teeth attached to four dental implants, and both the protocol and the dental implants themselves are registered trademarks of Nobel BioCare.

 Read more on the dental implant systems used at Perth Dental Implant Centre.